realannieqiu/FYP/README.md

 This reposotory is for Final Year Project under School of Physical and Mathematical Science, Nanyang Technological University, Singapore.
+MATLAB Simulations for Final Year Project
+Welcome to the repository for MATLAB Simulations for my final year project.
+This repository contains all the MATLAB scripts, functions, and data files developed during the course of the project.
+The simulations are designed to solve and analyze [insert a brief project topic, e.g., "Partial Differential Equations on Toroidal Surfaces"], demonstrating the application of numerical methods and advanced mathematical modeling techniques.

 function projectOverview()